vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 ``cli> ask inet:fqdn=woot.com``

 Note that in macro syntax, the ``lift()`` operator – the most fundamental Storm operator – is eliminated entirely; macro syntax assumes you want to retrieve (lift) nodes unless you specify otherwise.
-Similarly, instead of entering comma-separated parameters as input to the operator, macro syntax supports the use of the simple ``<form>=<valu>`` pattern to ask about the node in question.
+Similarly, instead of entering comma-separated parameters as input to the operator, macro syntax supports the use of the simple ``<prop>=<valu>`` pattern to ask about the node in question.

 *Example 2*